 - Superior writing and editing skills that connect with producers

 - Effective verbal communication skills, especially when interviewing sources

 “You don’t have to have a cattle background for this internship.
 I always say it’s nice, but it isn’t required.
 You can either have a lot of writing experience and be a good communicator so you’re coming to us to learn the cattle industry.
 Or you can have cattle industry experience and you’re coming to us to learn communication skills.”

 How to apply

-The application requires a cover letter, resume and at least three writing samples, submitted via a link to your online portfolio.
+The application requires a cover letter, resume and a link to your online portfolio.
 That link should include work samples in writing, photography and videography.
-In your cover letter, please indicate if you have a preference for summer or school-term 2020-2021 employment.
+In your cover letter, please indicate if you have a preference for summer or school-term 2021-2022 employment.
 Selected interns may be asked to travel to the Ohio office for training opportunities.
 Other training will be in the field or via phone and email.